troxel/Device-PelcoD_Parse/README.md

          }

 # DESCRIPTION
        Supports both a serial or network connection to a PelcoD Controller.
 The network connection works with say a serial/network device like the Moxa set in TCP server mode.

+# INSTALL

+      Download zip file, unzip and then usual Perl module install

+      * perl Makefile.PL
+      * make
+      * make install